+Challenge 2.2.
+Show that Lloyd's algorithm 2.1 converges1 (even if not always to the minimum of (1)).
 Challenge 2.3.
 Can you find an example of points and starting centers for which Lloyd's algorithm does not converge to the optimal solution of (1)?
 Exploratory Challenge 2.4.
 How would you try to "fix" Lloyd's Algorithm to avoid it getting stuck in the example you constructed in Challenge 2.3?